4 Writing your future

 The technique of 30 minutes per day can be a very effective way of getting things done, incrementally over time.
 In my experience it works for lots of things besides writing including getting exercise (discussed in chapter 3) to gardening.
 (Leendertz 2006)

 You don’t get good at communicating with computers (coding) by just writing lots of code.
 You also need to read other people’s code too and be able to understand and modify it.
-Likewise, you don’t get good at communicating with people by just writing stuff in natural languages like english.
+Likewise, you don’t get good at communicating with people by just writing stuff in natural languages like the English language.
 You need to read stuff too.
 Books, manuals, software documentation, articles, use cases, novels, poetry, plays, magazines, newspapers etc. Reading this stuff will help you learn and you’ll improve your written communication skills too.
 So Read The Friendly Manual.
 RTFM.
-Read THIS Friendly Manual and the stuff it cites, see figure 4.11
+Read THIS Friendly Manual and the stuff it cites, see figure 4.25

 Let’s pause here.
 Insert a breakpoint in your